Create a Killer Resume and Cover Letter

 There are tons of resume formats.
 Here are some of the most popular.

-Chronological – This format is exactly what the name suggests – basically listing your experience and history in reverse chronological order – Sample Chronological Resume
+Chronological – This format is exactly what the name suggests – listing your experience and history in reverse chronological order – Sample Chronological Resume

 Functional – This format highlights your skills and experience – Sample Functional Resume